rcosta358/liquidjava-tutorial/README.md

 #### Exercise

 Let's do the same but for the `Stack` class.
-You may find it useful to look at the previous example for reference.

 > Open [StackRefinements.java](./src/main/java/com/tutorial/part4/exercise/StackRefinements.java).
 Your task is to refine the `Stack` class by replacing the `"true"` refinements with the appropriate ones to ensure the correct behavior of the `push`, `pop` and `peek` methods, using the `count` ghost variable to keep track of the number of elements in the stack, and not allow incorrect uses of these methods — popping or peeking from an empty stack.

+If you get stuck, here are some **hints**:

+- You may find it useful to look at the previous example for reference
+- The predicates must be boolean expressions
+- You should use the `old` keyword to refer to the previous state of the object
+- You should use the `count` ghost variable in all refinements

 With the correct implementation, LiquidJava will report an error in line 11 of [StackExample.java](./src/main/java/com/tutorial/part4/exercise/StackExample.java), since we are trying to pop an element of the stack when it is empty.